-This photo shows a small section of Cony Park in the mid-1930s.
+This photo shows a small section of Cony Park in the mid 1930s.
 The park was between Broad Cove and Deep Cove at the entrance to Shackford Head.
-The area was once known as the Cony farm.

 This 1936 photo shows the buildings constructed as temporary housing for the clerks, engineers, draftsmen, technicians, and laborers building the Passamaquoddy Tidal Power Project, the world’s largest tidal dam.
 The site was originally the George Rice farm, on the Old Toll Bridge Road and Route 190.

 In 1901 Mr. and Mrs. Frank Ball of Andover, Massachusetts, purchased the “White House,” a former boarding house for tannery workers and fishermen, and established one of the first sporting camps in Grand Lake Stream.
 Under Stephen Yates’ ownership, prior to and after the tannery went bankrupt in 1898, the “White House” catered to sportsmen.

 Coffins were among Harrington’s earliest settlers, and several generations contributed significantly to the development and industry of the town.

 Timber was plentiful along the Chandler River when the first settlers arrived.
 In 1763 or 1764 Judah Chandler built a sawmill on the north side of river, on the dam where where other sawmills were later erected.
 Over time Jonesboro mills produced lumber, staves, shingles and box shooks (parts for unassembled boxes).

 This 1920s’ photo shows Mansfield’s Sardine Factory in the center; it was taken from the south side of Sawyer’s Cove at the campground also known as Henry’s Point.